Miracle1207/EconGym/document/Monetary Policy Issues/Q1-How-effective-are-negative-interest-rates.md

 **Firm → Perfect Competition**
 In a perfectly competitive market, prices are determined by supply and demand.
 This setting helps clearly identify the transmission channels through which negative rates affect real output, labor supply, and capital investment, avoiding distortions from market power.

-**Bank → Commercial Banks**
+**Bank → Non-Profit Bank**
-Commercial banks **link lending behavior with policy implementation**.
-Modeling them explicitly allows us to simulate how negative rates prompt banks to expand credit, thereby spurring corporate investment and promoting overall economic growth.
+In this problem, banks need to cooperate with the central bank’s negative interest rate policy in order to fulfill the task of stimulating the economy; therefore, adopting non-profit banks is more appropriate.

 ---